zdravkov/kendo-docs/getting-started/dataviz/chart/overview.md

 ## Getting started

 The Chart widget uses modern browser technologies to render high-quality data visualizations.
-All graphics are rendered on the client using SVG with a fallback to VML for legacy browsers.
+All graphics are rendered on the client using SVG with a fallback to Canvas and VML.

 Kendo UI Chart supports the following series types:

-*   Bar / Column
+* Bar and Column
-*   Line / Vertical Line
+* Line and Vertical Line
-*   Area / Vertical Area
+* Area and Vertical Area
+* Bullet
-*   Pie
+* Pie and Donut
 * Scatter
 * Scatter Line
+* Bubble
+* Radar and Polar

 Please visit the [Kendo UI Roadmap](http://www.kendoui.com/roadmap.aspx) for additional information about new Chart types and features.